MicrosoftDocs/bing-docs/bing-docs/bing-web-search/use-display-requirements.md

 - Transferred responses must:
   - Consist of content that is unmodified from the content of the responses displayed to the transferring user.
 Formatting changes are permissible.
   - Not include any data in metadata form.
-  - For responses from the Bing Web, Image, News, Video, and Visual APIs, display language indicating the response was obtained through an internet search experience powered by Bing.
+  - Display language indicating that a Bing Web, Image, News, Video, or Visual API response was obtained through an internet search experience powered by Bing.
 For example, you can display language such as "Powered by Bing" or "Learn more about this image on Bing," or you can use the Bing logo.
-  - For responses from the Bing Custom Search API, display language indicating the response was obtained through an internet search experience.
+  - Display language indicating that a Bing Custom Search API response was obtained through an internet search experience.
 For example, you can display language such as "Learn more about this search result.”
   - Prominently display the full query used to generate the response.
   - Include a prominent link or similar attribution to the underlying source of the response, either directly or through the search engine (bing.com, m.bing.com, or your custom search service, as applicable).
 - You may not automate the transfer of responses.
 A transfer must be initiated by a user action clearly evidencing an intent to transfer a response.